eonist/eonist.github.io/_posts/2023-12-03-xcode-hacks-in-swiftui.md

 Xcode hacks in swiftUI<!--more-->

+## Multi curor selection:

+ - Hold ⌃ – Control and ⇧ - SHIFT then ↑ or ↓ to mark multiple lines
+ - alt drag to mark multiple lines
+ - multi select: shift + ctrl + mouse press

 ### No device
 _PreviewNoDevice returns a view built from adding the previewLayout modifier and adding `padding to the input view: